How does pollution affect exercise?

-In a study from the University of North Carolina-Chapel Hill, 17 college students did a stationary bike workout inside a room that contained noxious gases similar to what you’d see in a polluted city.
+In a study from the University of North Carolina-Chapel Hill, 17 college students did a stationary bike workout inside a room that contained noxious gases similar to those found in a polluted city.

-After breathing in these fumes for just 10 minutes, the athletes’ blood pressure had increased, and their arteries became constricted.
+After breathing in these fumes for 10 minutes, the athletes’ blood pressure increased, and their arteries became constricted.

-Exercise is supposed to deliver oxygen and nutrients to your muscles and help your vessels expand, but when they can’t do this, it causes problems with recovery after exercise.
+Exercise is supposed to deliver oxygen and nutrients to your muscles and help your vessels expand, but when they can’t, it causes recovery problems after exercise.

 Did the pollution hurt their athletic performance?